philips-labs/terraform-aws-github-runner/README.md

 ## Contributing

-We welcome contributions, please checkout the [contribution guide](CONTRIBUTING.md).
+We welcome contributions, please check out the [contribution guide](CONTRIBUTING.md).
 Be aware we use [pre commit hooks](https://pre-commit.com/) to update the docs.

 ## Philips Forest